victor-dp/robosat_geoc/docs/extensibility_by_design.md

-## Use an alternate Web UI Templates, to display tiles results ##
+## Use an alternate Web UI Templates ##
-RoboSat.pink tools outputing XYZ tiles, can generate, on demand, a Web UI.
-Cf `--web_ui` parameter.
+RoboSat.pink tools outputing XYZ tiles, can generate, on demand, a Web UI, with `--web_ui` parameter.
-To switch to your own HTML template, add `--web_ui_template` followed by your own template path.
+To switch to your own HTML template, just add `--web_ui_template` followed by your own template path.

 Special values are substitued, if presents, in a template:
  - `{{base_url}}` XYZ directory base url, containing tiles.